Skip to main content

 For CSS Layout

-I have a menu section and order section side by side.
+I have a messages section and compose form.

 I want: